Staddle stones: Barns

 Timber-framed barns raised onto staddle stones were sometimes found in the south of England.
 Apart from the usual benefits it seems that some correlation between this barn type and the builder being a tenant exists.
 Being on staddles such barns remained the property of the tenant.

-In Galicia and Asturias (NW Spain), these barns are called hórreos.
+In Galicia and Asturias (NW Spain), these barns are called hórreos, from the Latin word Horreum.
+In Asturias the stones are tall enough for the underneath to serve as cattle shelter.